SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - **before every debate have a short speech where you say that verdict doesn't matter, growth is important, and what matters is that they enjoy it.** Because even if this is common knowledge, I believe this needs to be drilled into the heads of freshers so that they are in the right headspace.
 I did this throughout round 3, and post round 3 it probably isn't that required cause they're used to it.

 If you're reading this, you would have already faced the grueling learning curve of being humbled over and over.
 I believe that if the extremely challenging parts of the learning curve are exposed to people too early, they wouldn't have the love-fueled commitment to persevere through the hardship.
+- I know this might look like treating juniors like snowflakes, but debating gets sad, even I and some friends I know still get sad on the regular.
+Having someone show empathy to you can mean the world to you.
 - Sure, the counter to this is that exposing people to the hardest side will quickly filter out the toughest people who are likely to be loyal.
 - + However, from personal experience, I and a few other people would have quit debating early if we felt like we were inherently too dumb for this shit.
 So try to effectively balance humbling, learning, and happiness, to keep them coming until they're ready to face hard mode.